slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Share your knowledge.
 It is a way to achieve immortality."
 -- Dalai Lama*

+> *"Most asks for advice are a version of: «Can you motivate me?»."
+-- Sahil Lavingia*

+> *"A good teacher does not teach facts, he or she teaches enthusiasm, open-mindedness and values."
+-- Gian Carlo Rota*

+> *"Teach what you build.
+Your product is proof.
+Your process is value.
+Your execution is credibility.
+No one wants a guru.
+They want a builder who shares."
+-- heyCharafeddine@x*

+> *"Good teaching is 1/4 preparation and 3/4 theatre."
+-- Gail Godwin*

 ### How to find mentors?

 > *"When the student is ready the teacher appears.
 When the student is truly ready the teacher disapeers."
 -- Lao Tzu*

+A paid mentor isn’t a mentor.
+It’s a salesperson.

 Look for the «silver medalist».
 He has more availability, and sometimes, a better attitude than «the golden child».